UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 We also want an Azure pipeline in this workbook to represent our build step.
 We need to set that up with a little secret sauce: we want successful runs to tag our repo.
 You can learn more about Azure pipelines at [https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline).

-1. Navigate to Pipelines and click "Create Pipeline".
-For the type of repository select "Azure Repos Git" and select the workbook repository we just created "AzureWorkbook".
+1. Navigate to Pipelines and click "Create Pipeline", select "Azure Repos Git", and select "AzureWorkbook" as the repository we just created.
 ![](azure/new-pipeline-2.png)
 ![](azure/new-pipeline-3.png)